 Most of this forum revolves around where to find girls and nightlife, but this is not the post for that.
-This post is about what it would be like to be an expat living in Manila, if you want to read about the nightlife click here.
+This post is about what it would be like to be an expat living in Manila, if you want to read about finding sex in Manila check that out.

 Of course the girls will still be a topic of conversation here, many people consider Manila to be one of the bigger ‘shitholes’ of Southeast Asia, so not too many people would choose to be an expat there if not for the girls.

 There are still other things that you need to know if you want to try and live there though.
 What is the cost of living like?
 How about the visas?
 Is the traffic in Manila really as bad as people claim?